The hit-and-run that injured three Penn nurses highlights a wider problem of violence against health-care workers

 » READ MORE: At Philly hospitals, health-care workers face routine violence

 Though St. Christopher’s is a children’s hospital, its trauma center accepts anyone who needs medical help.
-Frequently, its emergency room treats adult patients suffering from gunshot wounds brought there in a private car simply because it was the closest hospital.
+Frequently, its emergency room treats adult patients suffering from gunshot wounds who were brought there in a private car simply because it was the closest hospital.

 Murphy said she and her colleagues have dealt with verbal and physical abuse from families and patients.
 Nurses understand the stressful nature of a hospital setting, but also want better legal protections against assault.